- This Day in Rock History: October 8

 - Watch Saxon's Lyric Video for 'Queen of Hearts': Exclusive Premiere

 Paul Shaffer’s Day In Rock

-1971: Five Man Electrical Band peaked at number three on the Billboard Hot 100 Singles Chart with “Signs” which was their first and only top ten single in the U.S.
+1983: The Police peaked at number three on the Billboard Hot 100 Singles Chart with “King of Pain” which was their fifth top ten single in the U.S.